sales@powerguard.co.uk +44 (0) 1507 600688

 Emergency Lighting Requirements by Sector

-Emergency lighting must be capable of offering continuous power for three-hours in entertainment venues, such as theatres and cinemas and for premises with sleeping risk, such as hotels and B&B’s.
+Emergency lighting must be capable of offering continuous power for three hours in entertainment venues, such as theatres and cinemas and premises with sleeping risk, such as hotels and B&Bs.

-Blocks of flats also require three-hour duration; this is because although the occupants would be well aware of their surroundings in the event of an emergency, enough time is required to ensure the authorities can ensure occupants can be evacuated in an orderly manner.
+Blocks of flats also require a three-hour duration; this is because although the occupants would be well aware of their surroundings in the event of an emergency, enough time is required to ensure the authorities can ensure optical premises that require a 3-hour duration are:

 • Hospitals